 What does this new rule mean ?

-Until now a passport was not necessary to enter the DV Lottery.
+Until now a passport was not needed to enter the DV Lottery.
 It became only necessary when an entrant was “selected for further processing”, which means allowed to apply for a Diversity Visa.
-Starting with DV-2021 a valid, unexpired passport is required to submit the Entry Form.
+But starting with DV-2021 a valid, unexpired international travel passport is required to submit the Entry Form.